na-na-hi/renget/archive/wgrentry.md

 /wg/ - Writing General - X Edition

 **Comment field:**
 This is the writing thread, for all of your fanfiction needs and desires.
-Check the archives below for everything the thread has put out so far, OP a homo ranging from SFW to NSFW, fluff to tragedy, small literary works and shitposts alike!
+Check the archives below for everything the thread has put out so far, ranging from SFW to NSFW, fluff to tragedy, small literary works and shitposts alike!

 Collective works so far are available in the archive: https://script.google.com/macros/s/AKfycbxZVzygb0QjJ6hksAEYzCbLCegxsjhui97BB73qzPvU7GgJv6fXdAPmmIv6Qt9H5d5Fzg/exec